AsemDevs/MoreTrading-Website/README.md

 ## Usage

 - I will USE ACF plugin to create custom fields for all images in the theme to make it easy for the user to change the images from the admin panel.
+- Our Tools Section is using a scroll snap instead of creating a carousel or slider i used a simple approach to make the features scroll horizontally.

 ## Desktop Performance